The Hysterical Material

 This exhibition features nine sculptures and works on paper from the Smart Museum and other collections.
 It places works by Rodin and Nauman into unusual spatial relationships, calling attention to the artists’ mutual artistic concerns while also focusing a lens on how each sculptor conceives of the body as an emotional instrument, something not always understood by the rational mind.

 A publication, co-published by the Smart Museum and Soberscove Press accompanies the exhibition.
 The book, designed by David Khan-Giordano and Geof Oppenheimer, features texts by Mieke Bal, Anita Chari, Ankhi Mukherjee, as well as Geof Oppenheimer.
+Now available.

 In conjunction with the exhibition, Professor Oppenheimer will offer a class in the Department of Visual Arts on the conceptual and practical application of casting.

 The Hysterical Material is presented as part of Rodin 100, a worldwide celebration of the artist's work and legacy.